BSteffaniak/chadthrottle/THROTTLING.md

 - Provides guaranteed rate limiting
 - Prevents bursting above limit

+**IFB (Intermediate Functional Block) Device:**
+- Virtual network device for ingress shaping
+- Redirects incoming packets to appear as outgoing on IFB
+- Allows applying egress rules to download traffic
+- Created dynamically when download throttling is used

 **Why This Works:**
 - ✅ Follows process even if it opens new connections
 - ✅ Works for all protocols (TCP, UDP, etc.)
 - ✅ Works for all ports
 - ✅ Child processes inherit cgroup unless moved
 - ✅ Accurate rate limiting via kernel
+- ✅ Both directions throttled with same mechanism

 ## Usage